 Essential reading: The best running apps

-So if you're ready to take the next step in the Strava universe and compete against fellow cyclist and runners on a refreshed scale, read on to take a look at some of the hardware that can get you there.
+So if you're ready to take the next step in the Strava universe and compete against fellow cyclist and runners on a refreshed scale, read on to take a look at some of the smartwatches that play nice with the sports tracking app goliath.